VladimirK2/jbc-language/jBC_Programmers_Reference_Guide.markdown

 ### NOTES

-The calculation of the natural logarithm is by using the mathematical constant ‘e’ as a number base.
+The calculation of the natural logarithm is by using the mathematical constant 'e' as a number base.

 ### EXAMPLE